BMW X2 vs Denza B5

 Who Should Buy Which?

-Buy the BMW X2 if: You or prefer BMW's approach to design and ownership experience.
+Buy the BMW X2 if: You need more boot space, or prefer BMW's approach to design and ownership experience.

 Buy the Denza B5 if: You want the lower entry price, prioritise performance, want lower running costs, value a longer warranty, need stronger towing, or prefer Denza's approach to design and ownership experience.